-If the works are not carried out in accordance with the notification of tree works, enforcement action can be taken.
-Therefore, it is recommended that the approved works should only be carried out by a professional and competent arboriculturist who undertakes to comply with industry best practice.
+Important: If the works are not carried out in accordance with the notification of tree works, enforcement action can be taken.
+Therefore, it is recommended that the approved works should only be carried out by a professional and competent arboriculturist who complies with industry best practice.

 If a protected tree (subject to a TPO or within a conservation area) is topped, lopped, wilfully damaged, destroyed, removed or uprooted without consent, the owner is guilty of an offence.
 If convicted, the landowner, is liable for a fine of up to £20,000.

-If the offence relates to the removal of a protected tree, the landowner is also placed under a duty to plant another tree of an appropriate size and species in the same place, which can be enforced with a Tree Replacement Notice (TRN).
+If the offence relates to the removal of a protected tree, the landowner is also placed under a duty to plant another tree of an appropriate size and species in the same place, which can be enforced with a Tree Replacement Notice.

 Anyone who carries out work in a way that is not likely to destroy the tree is liable to a fine in the Magistrates' Court of up to £2,500.